seunghan47/SmurfBot/README.md

 object

 ## Credentials
 The bot looks for Credentials in two places.
 It will look for the environmental variable first.
+Only credential that is required is the GroupMe key.
+The YT key is only needed if you want to do youtube searches with the bot.

-1. Environmental Variables: Looks for the environmental variable `GROUPME_KEY` and uses that value
+1. Environmental Variables: Looks for the environmental variable `GROUPME_KEY` and `YT_KEY` and uses that value
-2. creds/groupme.key: a text file with the token in the first line
+2. creds/groupme.key and creds/youtube_api.key: a text file with the token in the first line

 ## Groups
 The bot will first look the `GROUPME_GROUPS` environment variable.
 The format of the variable can be either space